jtnystrom/Discount/README.md

 ### Index operations

-Discount can store a set of counted k-mers as an index (database).
-Indexes support various combination operations, inspired by the design of `kmc_tools` in [KMC3](https://github.com/refresh-bio/KMC).
+Discount can store a multiset of counted k-mers as an index (k-mer database).
+Indexes can be combined by various operations, inspired by the design of `kmc_tools` in [KMC3](https://github.com/refresh-bio/KMC).
 They are stored in the Apache Parquet format, allowing for a high degree of compression and efficiency.

 To create a new index, the `store` command may be used: